RCPRG-ros-pkg/velma_dynamic_model/README.md

 ## Installation

+This package is intended to be built within a catkin workspace.
-If you have workspace for Velma installed [https://github.com/RCPRG-ros-pkg/RCPRG_rosinstall](https://github.com/RCPRG-ros-pkg/RCPRG_rosinstall), just clone this repo into src and build.
+If you have workspace for Velma installed, as described in [https://github.com/RCPRG-ros-pkg/RCPRG_rosinstall](https://github.com/RCPRG-ros-pkg/RCPRG_rosinstall), just clone this repo into src and build.

 For stand-alone workspace run the folowing commands: